sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 Open standards and OSS development practices rely on hardening (or improving the security of) code by making it available for peers to test and try to break, and then fixing the problems found.

 Following IT security best practices and monitoring security advisories, automated continuous security testing will be in place to make sure that open standards and OSS components that we use in our applications are as secure as possible.
-Similarly, we will thoroughly test the code that we intend to share.
+Similarly, we will thoroughly test the code that we intend to share and ESDC will continue investing in tools and training to normalize these best practices.

 ESDC already has experience in this area in its cyber security teams, and through collaboration with the cyber security team at TBS.
 There are also opportunities to learn and collaborate with the [EU-Free and Open Source Software Auditing (FOSSA)](https://joinup.ec.europa.eu/collection/eu-fossa-2) community.